Administrative License Revocation – ALR Hearing

 Hire a criminal defense attorney on your DWI case and ask them to handle the ALR hearing for you.
 They will know the ins-and-outs of the ALR process and can take the best swing at winning the ALR hearing.
 If you end up representing yourself, follow these steps to defend your license at an ALR hearing in Texas:

-Step 1: Request the Hearing:
+Step 1: Request The Hearing:

 A request for a hearing must be received by the Texas Department of Public Safety (DPS) in Austin, Texas, no later than 15 days after you receive notice your license has been suspended or denied.
 The request for this hearing may be sent by written demand, fax, or any other way determined by Texas DPS.